Angular-momentum pairs in spherical systems: applications to the Galactic centre: Relative torques

-Substituting the quadrupole expression in Eq.~\eqref{eq:quad_circ} into the stability condition~\eqref{eq:synchronous} and retaining the small-angle approximation \(\sin\theta_b\simeq\theta_b\), we determine the conditions under which the pair decouples due to the perturber’s influence.
+Substituting the Eq.~\eqref{eq:omega_circ_asymp} for the left-hand-side of the Eq.~\eqref{eq:synchronous} the quadrupole approximation in Eq.~\eqref{eq:quad_circ} for the right-hand into the disruption condition~\eqref{eq:synchronous} and retaining the small-angle approximation \(\sin\theta_b\simeq\theta_b\), we determine the conditions under which the pair decouples due to the perturber’s influence.
 As remarked above, the inequality~\eqref{eq:synchronous} can be re-arranged to solve for the relative angle \(\theta_b\) and the distance ratio \(\r/r_{\IMBH}\).
 First of all, solving for the relative angle \(\theta_b\), we obtain:

 Secondly, solving for the distance ratio ${r}/{r_{\IMBH}}$, we find:

 This expression provides the critical distance-ratio at which the pair decouples due to the perturber’s torque, given a specific relative angle \(\theta_b\).
 The expressions above are good approximations for $r/r_{\IMBH} \leq 0.3$, otherwise the quadrupole approximation for $\boldsymbol{\Omega}_\IMBH$ fails (cf.~Appendix \ref{app:energy}).
 One can obtain similar conditions for larger values of the distance ratios using the asymptotic expansions with a correction for the low-order terms (equation \eqref{eq:S'_ij}), which can be solved analytically for the relative angle and numerically for the distance ratio (see Appendix~\ref{app:energy}).